 The pandemic accelerated technology adoption across the supply chain.
-From connecting our workforce as we adapted to flexible work-from-home schedules, to steering more carriers and shippers toward utilizing portals and other digital tools to streamline operations (improving efficiency).
+From connecting our workforce as we adapted to flexible work-from-home schedules, to steering more carriers and shippers toward utilizing portals and other digitalization tools to streamline operations (improving efficiency).
 The short-term impact was huge, and it will increase over the long-term.

 Vice President, Data Science